cederikdotcom/venturestarter/docs/salespitch.md

 # VentureStarter: Launch Faster, Document Better

-## The Problem: The Documentation Bottleneck
+## The Problem: Time-Consuming Documentation

 You have a brilliant idea.
 You've secured the domain.
 You're ready to build.